mauriciolarroque/Bikeshare-Case-Study/README.md

 <!--  * Overall, we can deduce from this data that `weekends` were most popular with casual riders (particularly during the spring and summer months) while weekdays were the most popular ride days for members. -->

-## How Many Rides per Member Category Occur at Different Times of Day
+## How Many Rides per Member Category Occur at Different Times of the Day?

 <br>